shadowskyhawk/yiffer-dl-cloud/README.md

 ### INSTALL
 #### Auto (if on Linux or MacOS):
+Note: The installer is unsupported as of right now, as the program looks for config.py in the same folder.
+Will be updated soon to find the file in the user folder.
 Install Requests and pyocclient:
 ```
 python3 -m pip install requests pyocclient